-Reinventing Home was founded in late 2019 by a group of writers, academics, artists and activists who believe that home is our primary attachment, setting the stage for lifelong patterns of intimacy and self-renewal, and determining the values of our culture.
+Reinventing Home was founded in 2019 by a group of writers, academics, artists and activists who view home as our primary attachment, setting the stage for lifelong patterns of intimacy and self-renewal.
+This publication arrived just in time to help our readers navigate their new home-bound status during the pandemic and went on to explore our search for community and belonging in an era of social and political upheaval.

-A venture in non-profit journalism, Reinventing Home is generously funded by E. Patricia Herron, a former superior court judge in northern California, and by readers like you.
+Reinventing Home has been generously funded by E. Patricia Herron, a former superior court judge in northern California, and by readers like you.

-VALERIE ANDREWS has written widely about home and our quest for belonging.
-She is the author of A Passion for this Earth: Exploring a New Partnership of Man, Woman and Nature, and a forthcoming book called Where the Heart Is: Renewing Our Love Affair with Home.
-Valerie has contributed to two documentary films: Nourish, the story of our food from soil to plate and Powershift, the story of alternative energy.
-Her articles have appeared in The Optimist, Jung Journal: Culture and Psyche, The Sun, Intuition, Parabola, Esquire, Vogue, and New York magazine.
-She’s lectured widely on the future of work.
-To date, she’s moved 30 times and has lots of practical experience reinventing home.
+VALERIE ANDREWS has written widely about home and our quest for belonging in A Passion for this Earth: Exploring a New Partnership of Man, Woman and Nature and a forthcoming book, Where the Heart Is.
+A graduate of the Guild for Spiritual Guidance, Valerie founded Sacred Words: A Center for Healing Stories with a grant from Laurance Rockefeller, and was a featured commentator in A Still Small Voice, an award-winning documentary on the interface of science and spirituality.
+She also contributed to two other films: Nourish, the story of our food from soil to plate and Powershift, the story of alternative energy.
+Her articles have appeared in The Optimist, Jung Journal: Culture and Psyche, Common Boundary, The Sun, Intuition, Parabola, Esquire, Vogue, and New York magazine.
+She has lectured widely about the future of work and its new center—in the home.

 DEBORAH LONDON WRIGHT, MDiv, served as Associate Pastor of Calvary Church in San Francisco, on the Mayor’s Task Force on Homelessness, and as adjunct faculty at San Francisco Theological Seminary.
 Following her postgraduate studies at UC Berkeley’s General Theological Union, she formed Avalon Enterprises, raising funds and providing project management for NGOs working in the fields of religion, education, healthcare, and film.
 Her clients included The George Lucas Educational Foundation, Google, Kaiser Permanente, the Murphy Cancer Foundation, Callaway Leadership Institute, and Kairos USA.
 In 2011, Deborah and Jim Kitchens launched PneuMatrix, bringing adaptive change to congregations throughout the US, and focusing on new community service models like www.laundrylove.org